 5. Piriformis Stretch

-Now Piriformis might sound like a Greek centre-half who plays for Leicester City.
+Now Piriformis might sound like a Greek centre-half who once played for Leicester City.

-But it is actually the name of a prominent muscle in the buttock area.
+But it is actually the name of a prominent muscle in your buttock area.

-And people with back pain like us need to be very aware of it.
+And people with back pain need to be very aware of it.

-Because this area houses your sciatic nerve endings.
+Because it sits in the same place as your sciatic nerve endings.

-So keep your piriformis muscle fully stretched and healthy with this one.
+So keep your piriformis muscle fully stretched out and healthy with this stretch.

 - Lie down flat on your back with your knees bent and both feet on the floor.

-- Keeping your left leg where it is, cross your right leg over your left knee by placing your ankle on it.
+- Keeping your left leg where it is, cross your right leg over your left knee and place your right ankle on it.

 - Reach through with both hands and hold onto the back of your left hamstring.